 As will soon become obvious, this article was written by an omnivorous female who believes in the power of a well-balanced diet – and still respects animals and their rights and our environment in a healthy and practicable manner.

-The ambition of a good and wholesome cuisine has always been the use of fresh produce and to tamper with it as little as possible: to retain vits, minerals and trace elements, maintain its original shape, colour, size and taste and to offer a pleasant sight on the plate.
+The ambition for a good and wholesome cuisine has always been fresh produce and to tamper with it as little as possible: to retain vits, minerals and trace elements, maintain its original shape, colour, size and taste and to offer a pleasant sight on the plate.
 Boiling vegetables to death or to make a pallid mash of virtually everything has luckily dropped out of fashion – reason enough for palates and eyes each to heave a huge sigh of relief.

 The more astounding it is that produce employed for the vegetarian and vegan cuisine to replace meats or, in case of the latter, absolutely anything animal, is often processed fare, not seldom shaped, coloured and flavoured to resemble what it seeks to avoid: meat or fish, milk or cheese are feigned to lend them look, taste and a mock identity of the real stuff.
 Are these added flavours all natural or is the putatively healthy yet costly nourishment rather a concoction straight from the chemical laboratory?